 In the first day of each month, the Operation Department will generate a spreadsheet file with generation data.
-Information of this spreadsheet does not account for losses until the delivery point.
-Therefore, it can be considered that the spreadsheet provides "gross electricity" data.
-CCEE reports/invoices provides information regarding electricity after losses.
-This information will be provided to Tractebel Energia's technicial team for allowing the calculation of project activity's emission reductions on a monthly basis.
+This spreadsheet will be provided to Tractebel Energia's technicial team for allowing the calculation of project activity's emission reductions on a monthly basis.